WishWei/WXCycleScrollView/README.md

     cycleScrollView?.imageStrs = imageStrs
     cycleScrollView?.titles = titles
 ```
-Implement func in WXCycleScrollViewDelegate to deal the click event on image
+Implement func in WXCycleScrollViewDelegate to deal with the click event on image.
 ```
     func cycleScrollView(_ cycleScrollView: WXCycleScrollView, didSelectAt index: Int) {
         //your code